Quick Start Guide for Acunetix 360

 - Further, you can exclude a certain part of the website from the security scanning.
 You can do this thanks to the regular expression (RegEx).
 If you wish, you can also exclude the authentication web pages from the scan.
 When you select the Exclude Authentication Pages checkbox, Acunetix 360 will exclude authentication-related web pages – such as login and logout – from the scan scope to prevent logging out during the scan.
 For further information, see Scan Scope.

 - Now, you may wish to configure the scan time window.
 As the PHP test website is in the production environment and is accessible to visitors, you may not want to cause any disruptions.
 So, you can instruct Acunetix 360 to perform scanning within non-business hours.
-For further information, see Scanning Production Environments.
+For more information, refer to Scanning Production Environments.

 - In addition to these customizations, you may add links to have a head start in scanning and configure notifications.
-To understand each setting and how to configure it, see Acunetix 360 Scan Options Fields.
+To understand each setting and how to configure it, refer to Acunetix 360 Scan Options Fields.

 Information Remember that scan duration may vary depending on the size of the web application and the variety of security checks enabled in the Scan Policy you’ve selected. |